dmwit/effect-stack/README.md

     freshName :: MonadState Fresh FreshNameGenerator m => m Name freshName = modify @Fresh (...)

+Convenient shorthands could be provided by the appropriate libraries for selecting, say, the `()` tag by default when the stack of interest was unambiguous about which layer should provide a given effect.

 Unlike choosing by effect or choosing by effect+type, one need not worry about collisions with tags; modules which want to transform an existing monad could ensure they use fresh tags by just making a new data kind.

 This approach has a lot going for it, and I'd love to see a competing library attempt this.
 The main drawback is that it is all-or-nothing, in that the existing `transformers` transformers do not have these tags.
-This package interoperates smoothly with existing `transformers` stacks.
+By contrast, `effect-stack` interoperates smoothly with existing `transformers` stacks.
 This means that

 1. Existing projects can adopt this library without a big migration.
 2. New projects can use just `transformers`+`mtl`, which are syntactically and